kzhangnd/bible-verse/jsfrontend/README.md

 **Search by Verse Number:**
-    By typing in a particular chapter number and verse number into their separate input boxes, the user may view the results of a particular verse   upon clicking the "Search" button.
+    By typing in a particular chapter number and verse number into their separate input boxes, the user may view the results of a particular verse   upon clicking the "Go To" button.

     Test Case:
         1.Enter "1" into the "Enter Chapter Number" input box.